TinyTrain: Resource-Aware Task-Adaptive Sparse Training of DNNs at the Data-Scarce Edge: Evaluation

-We first observe that \textit{FullTrain} and \textit{TinyTL} consume significant amounts of memory, ranging between 899-1,100~MB and 567-615~MB, respectively, \textit{i.e.}~up to 2,286$\times$ and 1,279$\times$ more than \sysname, which exceeds the typical RAM size of IoT devices, such as Pi Zero (\textit{e.g.}~512~MB).
+\textbf{Memory \& Compute.} We investigate the memory and computation costs to perform a backward pass, which takes up the majority of the memory and computation of training~\citep{sohoni_low-memory_2019,xu_mandheling_2022}.
+As shown in Table~\ref{tab:memory_computation}, we first observe that \textit{FullTrain} and \textit{TinyTL} consume significant amounts of memory, ranging between 857-1,049~MB and 541-587~MB, respectively, \textit{i.e.}~up to 1,098$\times$ and 692$\times$ more than \sysname, which exceeds the typical RAM size of IoT devices, such as Pi Zero (\textit{e.g.}~512~MB).
 Note that a batch size of 100 is used for these two baselines as their accuracy degrades catastrophically with smaller batch sizes.
 Conversely, the other methods, including \textit{LastLayer}, \textit{SparseUpdate}, and \sysname, use a batch size of 1 and yield a smaller memory footprint and computational cost.
-Importantly, compared to \textit{SparseUpdate}, \sysname\ enables on-device training with 2.4-3.1$\times$ less memory and 1.52-1.82$\times$ less computation.
+Importantly, compared to \textit{SparseUpdate}, \sysname\ enables on-device training with 1.59-2.23$\times$ less memory and 1.52-1.82$\times$ less computation (see Appendix~\ref{app:detailed exp setup:eval} for details on acquiring memory and compute).
 This gain can be attributed to the multi-objective criterion of \sysname's sparse-update method, which co-optimises both memory and computation.
+Note that evaluating our multi-criterion objective does not incur excessive memory overhead (see Appendix~\ref{app:sub:fisher_info_activations}).
+Also, regardless of the used optimiser and \ydk{target hardware, \sysname\ shows substantial memory reduction, as demonstrated in Appendix~\ref{app:additional_results:memory_footprint_breakdown}.}

-\textbf{End-to-End Latency and Energy Consumption.} We now examine the run-time system efficiency by measuring \sysname's end-to-end training time and energy consumption, as shown in Figure~\ref{fig:latency_energy}.
-To this end, we deploy \sysname\ and the baselines on constrained edge devices, Pi Zero 2 and Jetson Nano.
-To measure the overall training cost, we include the time and energy consumption: (1) to load a pre-trained model, and (2) to perform training using all the samples (\textit{e.g.}~25) for a certain number of iterations (\textit{e.g.}~40), and (3) to perform dynamic layer/channel selection for task-adaptive sparse update (only for \sysname).
+\textbf{End-to-End Latency and Energy Consumption.} We now examine the run-time system efficiency by measuring \sysname's end-to-end training time and energy consumption.
+To this end, we deploy \sysname\ and the baselines on constrained edge devices, Pi Zero 2 (Figure~\ref{fig:latency_energy}) and Jetson Nano (Appendix~\ref{app:additional_results:jetson}).
+To measure the overall on-device training cost (excluding offline pre-training and meta-training), we include the time and energy consumption: (1) to load a pre-trained model, and (2) to perform training using all the samples (\textit{e.g.}~25) for a certain number of iterations (\textit{e.g.}~40), and (3) to perform dynamic layer/channel selection for task-adaptive sparse update (only for \sysname).

 \sysname\ yields 1.08-1.12$\times$ and 1.3-1.7$\times$ faster on-device training than SOTA on Pi Zero 2 and Jetson Nano, respectively.
 Also, \sysname\ completes an end-to-end on-device training process within 10 minutes, an order of magnitude speedup over the two-hour training of conventional transfer learning, a.k.a. \textit{FullTrain} on Pi Zero 2.
 Moreover, the latency of \sysname\ is shorter than all the baselines except for that of \textit{LastLayer} which only updates the last layer but suffers from high accuracy loss.
 In addition, \sysname\ shows a significant reduction in the energy consumption (incurring 1.20-1.31kJ) compared to all the baselines, except for \textit{LastLayer}, similarly to the latency results.